 - The chocolate ganache: Heat together milk and cream, add vanilla and salt, then pour it over finely chopped chocolate (photo 1).
 Stir it until it’s smooth and glossy (photo 2).
 Let it chill for two hours until firm.

 - The toffee pecans: Heat together water and sugar until dissolved.
 Let it come to a boil and turn golden (photo 3) then add the pecans (photo 4).
 Tip them onto a wire rack sprayed with oil (photo 5) then separate them (photo 6).
 You can return any caramel that drains off to the saucepan, heat until runny then pour it over the pecans for a second coating if you like.

 - Assembling the truffles: Take 1 teaspoon of ganache (photo 7) and press a pecan into the centre of it (photo 8).
 Cover with another teaspoon of ganache (photo 9) then roll until smooth – it will be odd shaped.
 Now coat it in cocoa (photo 10) and place in the fridge to chill again.

 - Remove the candied pecans from the wire rack as soon as they just start to set.
 If you leave until completely set they may be difficult to remove.

-- This stuff can get very messy (or is that just me) so have some water ready to wash your hands every now and then.
+- Making truffles from scratch can get very messy (or is that just me) so have some water ready to wash your hands every now and then.